steveman1123/stonkBot/README.md

 This is also my first proper software project, so the code is by no means pretty, organized well, optimized, etc. because I'm still learning a bunch of stuff (and git too)

 This is meant for relatively low speed, non-day trading with stocks (i.e. having less than $25k to throw around).
-No options, mutual funds or anything more complicated than individual companies.
+No options, mutual funds or anything more complicated than individual companies using [this algorithm](https://stocksunder1.org/penny-stocks/).

 If you've got some misgivings about throwing real money into it, there's a paper trading option in Alpaca where you can pretend you're rich and try it out anyways (maybe you don't have to pretend.
 Idk, I'm not here to judge) - this option can be set in the alpacafxns.py file.